Motorola AURA

 1. Materials and Construction

-The Nokia 7900 Prism was built using a mixture of upscale materials to give it a sleek feel in the hand.
-The front and back panels were made of a mixture of glass and aluminum, while the sides were provided with rather durable plastic.
+The Nokia 7900 Prism was made with this mixture of more upscale materials, to make it feel sleek in your hand, you know.
+The front and back were put together from glass and aluminum, and the sides had this fairly durable plastic.
 Due to aluminum being a lightweight metal, it adds to the rigidity of the phone and protects it from accidental dents or scratches, whereas on the other hand, the glass gives it wash and modern elegance.

 Build quality was among the strong points of the Nokia 7900 Prism.
 Known for its never-loose styles of manufacture, preserveable to a certain extent, the 7900 Prism felt substantial in the palm, without the space for creaking or flexing, under pressure.
 The materials stand to scratches and abrasions, so the phone keeps its charm with the passing of time.